Why should I study this course?

 Teaching will be a mix of classroom-based delivery (around 80%) and industry placement (20%).
 This will give you an opportunity to link theory to up-to-date best practice, providing our graduates with outstanding learning opportunities so that they can successfully progress to their chosen career.

 You will sit two exams during the first year of the course as well as working on an Employer Set Project (ESP).
-You will also choose your pathway into industry:
+You will also complete a pathway into Mechanical Engineering.

 A Distinction* at T Level is worth the same as 3 A Levels at A*.